heathsc/ont_align_stats/README.md

 --n-tasks (or -n) and --hts-threads (or -t).
 The --hts-threads option determines the number of additional threads for each hts file reading task; libhts is used to read SAM/BAM/CRAM files, and can use multiple threads to increase the performance of the file reading/decoding.
 Note that the hts_threads are shared across all file reading tasks.
-The behaviour of the --n-tasks option depends on whether the input file is indexed or not.
-The --n-tasks and --hts-threads options are set to 1 and n_tasks respectively by default, so to obtain any benefit from multi-threading these options should be used.
+The --n-tasks and --hts-threads options are both set to the number of available physical cores by default.

-If the file is indexed and the requested number of tasks is >1 then the input file will be opened multiple times and read from in parallel.
+If the requested number of tasks is >1 then the input file will be opened multiple times and read from in parallel.
 The optimal combination of --n-tasks and --hts-threads will depend on the computer system and should be found by doing some preliminary testing.
 On a 8 (physical) core test laptop with SSDs, saturation of the CPUs (so 16 virtual cores running at almost 100%) can be achieved with n-tasks set to the number of physical cores and hts-threads set to the number of virtual cores, but your mileage might vary.
 Note that if n-tasks is set to >1 the hts threads are shared across tasks.

-If the file is not indexed the input file will only be opened once irrespective of the --n-tasks setting; however the genomic regions to be considered will be split between the number of specified tasks so some parallelism can be achieved.
-This is not as effective as with an indexed input file, however setting n-tasks to the number of physical cores and threads-per-reader to at least the same value works well with the test laptop described above.
-Note that if the file is sorted in genomic order (but not indexed) then increasing the number of tasks will have little effect (but increasing hts-threads could have an impact) It would be much better in this case to generate the index before running ont_align_stats.

 ### <a name="cli"></a>Command line options